Payroll → Payroll Settings

 Payroll → Payroll Settings → Time Entry Options

 Time Entry Template: Select the preferred template when entering payroll.
 The template can also be switched as needed in Time Entry by selecting the Change Template link.
-For example, you may wish to default to your “Regular Template,” but you may change the template multiple times when entering payroll if you need to bring different columns in the view.
+For example, you may wish to default to your Regular template, but you may change the template multiple times when entering payroll if you need to bring different columns in view.

-Time Entry in Minutes: Toggle this to YES if you prefer to enter your payroll in a Minutes format instead of a Decimal format.
+Time Entry in Minutes: Toggle this to Yes if you prefer to enter your payroll in a Minutes format instead of a Decimal format.

 💡 When Time Entry in Minutes is toggled to Yes, the decimal portion of any hours keyed or imported will be treated as minutes.
 For example, 8.45 would be treated as 8 hours and 45 minutes and converted to 8.75 hours when the payroll is processed.